pafoster/gdir/README.rst

                 alight at VICTORIA STATION (STOP G)
          10mins Walk to London SW1A 1AA, UK 0.8km

-Display multiple options for travel from London to Edinburgh, arriving by 2pm on 10th August:
+Display multiple options for travelling from London to Edinburgh, arriving by 2pm on 10th August:

 .. code:: none